Why Native English Speakers Say "Have" When They Mean "Eat"

 Has a waiter ever asked you “What will you have to drink?”
 Or have you ever heard a native English speaker say something like “I had a sandwich for lunch”?

-Why didn’t they just say “I ate a sandwich” or “What will you drink”?
-Why did they use “have” instead?
+Why didn’t they just say “I ate a sandwich”?
+And why didn't the waiter say “What will you drink”?
 Today, we’ll explain why “have” is used this way in English!

-You only need to say “eat” and “drink” when you want to focus on the action of putting food in your mouth.
+You should use “eat” and “drink” when you want to focus on the action of putting food or drinks into your mouth.

 - We ate a nice lunch with some friends on Saturday.